 M. Show that your community participates in the Natural Resources Foundation’s Great Wisconsin Birdathonto raise money for your community and for statewide conservation.

 BRPA particpates in the Great Wisconsin Birdathon and uses our half of the raised funds for leading bird hikes and local habitat restoration efforts in the city and the surrounding hills.
 Our team is called the Baraboo Rangers and we raised over $2,700 in 2018.

 H. Describe your community’s efforts to educate residents about climate change.

 Baraboo also has a climate change group that offers programs on the subject. see our uploaded document for the flyer.
 In 2019 this group is working on establishing a Sustainability Ad Hoc Committee to assist the City of Baraboo with implementing their stated ecomunicipality goals.

 A. This community's municipal body passed the required International Migratory Bird Day resolution.

 Todd Persche was joined by local residents for an early morning bird walk that featured many migrating Yellow-rumped Warblers.
 Displays about birds were provided at the city's onsite shelter by the International Crane Foundation.
 ICF Whooping Crane mascot Hope joined the celebration that was also attended by City Zoo employees who brought a Great Horned Owl over to meet with folks.
-A poster for the IMBD event is also included as an uploaded document.

 The event featured informational materials on improving bird conservation.
 BRPA also works with UW and Baraboo High School biology classes the discuss Migratory Bird Day outside while on our bird walks.
 2018 was an excellent year as many migrants lingered due to the cold weather.